antevens/boatcontrol/README.md

 * 8x 3-16A 250V AC shared bus protected circuits
 * 24x 3-16A 12V DC shared bus protected circuits
 * 32x 12V 500mA DC Logic/Relay breakout via RJ45
+* All DC channels are polarity protected with high efficiency PFETs

 Protection is provided using thermal circuit breakers, the permitted amperage can be changed by switching out breakers, no breakers are provided for the 60A circuits.